Year of Publication

 Ultimately, I found that Impact Aid and PILT funding constitute a small percentage of revenue for the respective local budgets, but in combination with other federal transfers, make a large difference at the margin.
 Uncertainty from continuing resolutions and delays in the federal budgetary process can cause local governments to alter contingency funds, prioritize their expenditures and/or think about increasing local taxes in order to compensate for the inconsistency in transfer amounts and timing.

 Powell, Alyshia, "The Effects of Uncertainty on Local Government Budgeting: A comparative analysis of two Kentucky counties' responses to budgetary uncertainty" (2016).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 260.